wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-ivr-with-ruby-on-rails-dr.md

 ---
 title: How to Build a Simple IVR with Ruby on Rails
-description: Have you ever dialed a company and been prompted to follow along with menu prompts?
-If you have then you have interacted with an Interactive Voice Response (IVR).
-The IVR acts on input provided by the caller, usually in the form of numeric keypad choices.
-You can build your own IVR using Ruby on Rails […]
+description: Build an Interactive Voice Response (IVR) Ruby on Rails application powered by the Nexmo Voice API with this step-by-step walkthrough.
 thumbnail: /content/blog/build-an-ivr-with-ruby-on-rails-dr/ivr-ruby.png
 author: ben-greenberg
 published: true